KoopmannR/MarMic-Git-Workshop-2024-Example/questions.md

 How do I create a pull request?

+What is the difference between Github and Gitlab?

 Do you use TOR :D?

 What is the difference bet commit and branch